rongqingpin/Cheatsheets/ANSYS.md

     - `File` - `Recorded Mesh operations` - `match zone names`
 3. check `general` - `mesh` - `scale` and `display`; check `domain` - `mesh` - `check` - `perform mesh check`
     - Can use `domain` - `mesh` - `units` to change unit system
+4. `User-defined` - `Scalars`
+    - for mean age-of-fluid, uncheck 'inlet diffusion', select 'all fluid zones' & 'mass flow rate'
 4. go through `setup`: `general`, `model`
 5. add `material` from fluent database (check `material` - `fluid`, `cell zone condition` - `fluid`)
     - For porous zone: go to `cell zone condition` - `fluid`, select the zone, then select `porous zone`, specify `viscous resistance` & `fluid porosity`
+    - For mean age-of-fluid, set `UDS diffusivity` - `defined-per-uds` as 'constant' & 0 (or very small number such as 1e-9 to avoid instability).
+Each fluid zone needs to enable `source terms` - `user scalar` - `1 source`, and equal to fluid density.
 6. set B.C. (vector direction follows right-hand-rule), right-click & choose the right type
     - `boundary conditions` - `operating conditions`: specify ref. p; simulation uses gauge p
     - Axis - cylindrical coordinate; symmetry
     - `wall` - a shadow wall is created; for actual wall, can use it to assign different BCs for liquids on both sides; for porous media interface, right-click & assign it to internal / merge it
+    - For mean age-of-fluid, velocity inlet & pressure outlet need UDS as `specified value` 0; wall needs UDS as `specified flux` 0.
 7. in solution, specify `methods` (`scheme` - 'SIMPLE' for slow flow; 'Coupled' for high flow)
     - `controls` - `under relaxation factor`, smaller values solves slower but are more stable: e.g., p = 0.2, rho = 1, F = 1, mv = 0.4, Ek = 0.8, ksi = 0.8, mu = 1
+    - For mean age-of-fluid, first order upwind is good starting point.
+Can keep only USD in `Controls` - `Equations` to freeze flow field.
 8. `Monitors`
     - `residual`, e.g., 1e-6
     - `report definitions` - `new` & choose other parameter to monitor